Sunset at the Ottawa Airport. Photo by Catalina Bloch.

 Recent blog posts about attractions and tourism in Ottawa.

 The Unknown City

 by rob mclennan

 Ottawa by Laura Byrne Paquet.
-Secret Ottawa reveals a
+Secret Ottawa reveals

-guide to the city's hidden treasures.
+Ottawa is your guide to the city's hidden treasures.

 Ottawa by Louise Dearden.
 Covers everything Ottawa

 has to offer, including visual and performing arts, historic monuments,

 and world-class outdoor sports and recreation.